On the Credibility of Deniable Communication in Court

 Cryptographic deniability is an important property with precise mathematical definitions.
 But as discussed above, for reasons that lie beyond the scope of cryptographic models, even perfectly implemented strong deniability does not render communications impossible to attribute in practice.

 We propose a new framework to address this gap.
 Our new definition of \emph{credibility} breaks down the key sociotechnical and contextual considerations that influence the imperfect art of attribution in real-world contexts.
-Cryptographic deniability and other technical system properties are important factors that influence credibility; at the same, credibility is an inherently sociotechnical concept, and cannot be analyzed based on technical properties alone.
+Cryptographic deniability and other technical system properties are important factors that influence credibility; yet, credibility is an inherently sociotechnical concept, and cannot be analyzed based on technical properties alone.

-Analyzing communication systems through the lens of credibility make explicit the sociotechnical considerations that impact how ``denials'' are enacted and received in practice, providing a much-needed language to reason about critical aspects and likely outcomes of deniable system use, which are typically considered ``outside the model.''
+Analyzing communication systems through the lens of credibility makes explicit the sociotechnical considerations that impact how ``denials'' are enacted and received in practice, providing a much-needed language to reason about critical aspects and likely outcomes of deniable system use, which are typically considered ``outside the model.''

 Next, Section~\ref{sec:credibility:3gaps} elaborates on the gaps we seek to bridge, Section~\ref{sec:credibility:3elements} presents our credibility framework and its three elements, and Section~\ref{sec:credibility-discussion} provides broader discussion on our framework.